Azure/Copilot-For-Security/Plugins/Community Based Plugins/Trellix Detection as a Service/README.md

 ![CopilotForSecurity](https://learn.microsoft.com/en-us/security-copilot/media/add-plugin-button.png)

 #### Utilization of the plugin
-- **getReports:** Get a single report by the connector and file ID - this is used as an alternate way to find a report that was submitted by a configured connector, like Box or Microsoft Teams.
-You must supply the connector type and the file ID that the connector uses to identify the file.
-If the file in question was submitted multiple times by the connector, only the latest report for that file will be returned.
 - **getReport:** Get single report - this fetches the results of a single file submission, known as a report.
 - **getReportsMD5:** Get a single report by md5 or sha256 hash - this fetches the latest results for file submission with the provided md5 or sha256 hash.
 - **getPresignedUrl:** Get a pre-signed URL - this fetches a pre-signed URL link to a browser-viewable report.